Cost-effective fungicide planning for individual field, variety and weather risks

-Adaptive Disease Management (ADM) has been trialled at our Innovation Centres across the UK.
+Adaptive Disease Management (ADM) has been used at our Innovation Centres across the UK for years now.
 It uses drilling date, variety and location to plan a fungicide programme at the start of the season and allows you to adapt this in season according to the weather.

 Septoria tritici is the number one foliar disease in wheat.
 It can reduce yield by up to 50% and with a latent period of 14-28 days (around 350 day degrees), by the time you see infection on the leaf the damage has already been done.

 Fungicide curativity has decreased over the years, so it is important to stay on the front foot against Septoria.
 The disease is favoured by early drilling and mild winters, although there are more resistant varieties available, the majority are still moderately to highly susceptible.

 Don’t rely on reduced curativity; protect your winter wheat with a robust SDHI spray, like ELATUS™ Era, at T2 timing to prevent yield and quality loss.

 Septoria: the T1.5 timing

 Ramularia, a seed-borne disease which can survive on crop debris, can reduce yield by up to 10%.
 While this is much lower than other barley diseases, resistance to chemistry makes it difficult to control effectively.
 It appears to be “dormant” in the plant until conditions are right – a prolonged period of high humidity, although it is inhibited by hot dry weather or periods of drought.